ElsevierSoftwareX/SOFTX-D-24-00156/README.md

 - is_cartesian: true or false; true indicates that the expected spatial coordinates in input are planar, while false means that the coordintes in input are geographic.
 - The CSV_COLUMNS variables denote the fields' names in the csv files used as input.
 This is important for a correct parsing and interpretations of the files.
 - TIMESTAMP_FORMAT: define the timestamps format
-- UNITS: determine the DISTANCE and TIME units, to be adopted for the values of the segmentation algorithm's parameters and other functionalities.
+- UNITS: determine the TIME unit, to be adopted for the value of the segmentation algorithm's parameter (_delta_).
 - OUTPUT_COLUMNS variables denote the fields' names in the output csv files.

 ### input directory